Quicr/laps/docs/peering.md

 ### (1) Via

 A Via relay is used by Edge relays to forward data between other Edge relays.
 A Via relay is an intermediate relay that does not participate in various [Information Base](#information-bases) exchanges.
+It still participates in node information base exchange.

-A Via relay:
+**A Via relay:**

 * Does not need to be part of the `announce` and `subscribe` advertisements and withdrawals selection for data-plane forwarding
 * It participates in the `node` advertisements and withdrawals to maintain reachability information to all nodes.